Create vivid, distinctive images and patterns on concrete

 The ready-to-install precast surface needs no additional cladding or field work, so it saves time during construction.

 Graphic Concrete is environmentally friendly.
 The recyclable paper does not emit any harmful gases or chemicals and reduces the use of solvent based materials during production.
 It has no impact on the environmental loading of the building.

 Driving precast innovation

 Graphic Concrete builds on AltusGroup’s expanding portfolio of precast innovations.
-AltusGroup members will offer the Graphic Concrete technology on CarbonCast Enclosure Systems, its mainstay precast concrete high performance sandwich walls and architectural insulated cladding products, as well as its new ARCIS rainscreen technology in addition to other precast elements and precast products that can take advantage of the image technology.
+AltusGroup members will offer the Graphic Concrete technology on CarbonCast Enclosure Systems, its mainstay precast concrete high performance sandwich walls and architectural insulated cladding products, in addition to other precast elements and precast products that can take advantage of the image technology.